lowRISC/sonata-system/capability_modification_reference_guide.md

 before zeroing the bottom bits of rand_length the top bits should be zeroed and a new e calculated from the length.
 The min should then be taken with both es can this should be used when zeroing the bottom bits.
 This is a small change that won't add many test cases.-->

-Requires:
-- Random 32-bit word in a0, `rand_base`
-- Random 32-bit word in a1, `rand_length`
-- Arbitrary capability in ca0
 ### Pseudocode
 ```python
 rand_base = random_int()